rajkumarsakthivel/rajkumarsakthivel/README.md

 - 🚀 I use LAMP Stack
 - 🍎 Using Apple
 - 🌱 I’m currently learning **AI/ML**
-- 🗓️ I read daily
-- 🎓 Studying at University of Oxford

 ### Connect with me: